 The SELPA is organized as a Joint Powers Agency, which is technically an independent governmental agency.
 The SELPA is governed by the SELPA Joint Powers Agency Board, which is comprised of eight voting members.
-The Board is comprised of the County Superintendent of Schools and superintendents of districts in Santa Barbara County selected as follows: two members from non-direct service districts in south Santa Barbara County, two members from non-direct service districts in north Santa Barbara County, one member from direct service districts in Santa Barbara County and one member from a 9-12 grade high school district.
+The Board is comprised of the County Superintendent of Schools and superintendents of districts in Santa Barbara County selected as follows: two members from non-direct service districts in south Santa Barbara County, two members from non-direct service districts in north Santa Barbara County, one member from direct service districts in Santa Barbara County, one member from non-direct service district, Santa Ynez Valley Special Education Consortium in central Santa Barbara County and one member from a 9-12 grade high school district.
 The County Superintendent of Schools serves continuously as an eighth member of the Board.